 Every investment comes with risks, and it’s the analyst’s job to identify and assess these risks.
 It means looking at factors that could affect the property’s performance.
 It includes economic downturns, changes in market demand, or unexpected maintenance costs.

-Picture this: You have found a fantastic retail space, but you notice the area’s economy relies heavily on one major employer.
+Picture this: You have found a fantastic retail space, but you notice the area’s economy depends heavily on one major employer.

 If that employer goes under, so might the demand for retail space.
 Assessing this risk helps you decide if the investment is worth it or if it’s better to look elsewhere.